Nurse Preceptor Partners

 Contact Us

-For more information on becoming a preceptor, Clinical Placement Office at clinicals@franklin.edu
+For more information on becoming a preceptor, please contact the Clinical Placement Office at clinicals@franklin.edu

 Close the gap between theoretical learning and real-world practice for NP students